logactaesque/dice-roller/README.md

     curl localhost:9001/actuator/health

 ## Docker
-A Dockerfile has been created and run locally:
+A Dockerfile has been created and can be run locally:

     docker build -t dice-roller .

     docker run -d -p 9001:9001 dice-roller

-A corresponding Github Actions workflow currently exists which responds to Github push of changes, building a Docker image which is persisted within the [hexsaw/logactaesque-dice-roller Docker hub](https://hub.docker.com/repository/docker/hexsaw/logactaesque-dice-roller) repository
+A Github actions file packages the image and stores it within an ECR repository.